Feature #1292: mdrun features to deprecate for 5.0

 We should implement prediction, since it improves performance.

-#1 Updated by Justin Lemkul about 3 years ago
+#1 Updated by Justin Lemkul almost 7 years ago

 Thanks for pointing this out, Mark.
 I'm currently working through the code to see which parts I can reuse and which functions I will have to write on my own for our implementation of the Drude model.
 I remain hopeful that Drude will be fairly straightforward and should play nicely with parallelism, DD, etc because the Drudes are not really special - they're just low-mass particles in our force field.
 There are some bells and whistles with bonded interactions, temperature, and Thole screening, but those should be fairly simple to add in.
 Nothing I'm planning to do should be inherently dependent upon PD, unless I am reusing some aspect of the shell code that needs it.
 If that's the case, I'm sure I'll come across it and will probably just rewrite whatever that function happens to be.